snail007/wmq/README.md

                                         :query_string is any query string you need
         header:
-            Token:string        //message's Token , if not need token ,leave it empty RouteKey:string     //the api token is setting in config
+            Token:string        //message's Token , if not need token ,leave it empty RouteKey:string     //message's routing key , if not need token ,leave it empty
     response:
         httpcode:204|500      //204:menas success 500:means fail and output is error info
 </pre>